Flames surround base of dozens of storage tanks at Arcola oil company; school evacuated after explosion

 "Parents and guardians can pick up children from that site.
 Please be patient and work with us in this event.
 The safety of students and staff is at the top of our priority list," the school board said.

 Roseland's mayor also said the town is being evacuated and people without a place to go are currently being sheltered at the Amite Community Center.
+Roseland is a community of about 1,000 people.

 No injuries have been reported.